Haseeba-Sajjad/Graphs/README.md

 Eigenvalue Based Categorization: Classifies the system based on the nature of its eigenvalues (e.g., Real, Complex, with various real/imaginary components, denoted as R1-R5, C, RC1, RC2, Z).

+Dynamical Analysis

+In addition to classification, the repository provides a detailed dynamical analysis of the system by linking time-domain behavior with local stability characteristics.
+The framework captures how transitions between stable, oscillatory, and unstable regimes occur as parameters vary.
+By combining statistical measures with eigenvalue information, the analysis offers a comprehensive view of both global behavior and local stability mechanisms, allowing critical bifurcation-like transitions to be identified within the parameter space.

 Usage:
 The graphs can be used to: